 According to estimates by market research firm IHS Markit, global shipments of 5G smartphones should quadruple to 120 million units in 2020.
 A 35 million incremental increase from 2019.

 Antenna’s for mmWaves

 Qualcomm also unveiled an antenna module for high-frequency, millimeter-wave (mmWave) spectrum bands.
 The module, called QTM527 can enable multi-gigabit transmission speeds over short distances.
 Specifically for fixed broadband modems used inside of homes and businesses.

 Modems developed using the QTM527 can transmit more power and have a range of up to 1.7 kilometers in rural and suburban areas.
 They can have a range up to 1.1 kilometers in urban areas which is much farther than existing mmWave solutions that have a range of a few hundred meters.

 “With this new extended-range solution, we deliver yet another major mmWave breakthrough and allow operators to provide enhanced fixed broadband services with broad coverage in urban, suburban and rural environments,” said Cristiano Amon, President of Qualcomm.

 “OEMs will be able to quickly develop portable customer-premise equipment at scale, which operators can use to deliver fiber-like internet connectivity and performance for homes and businesses.
 This innovation is yet another example of 5G’s potential to transform industries beyond the smartphone, just like we’re seeing in transportation, AR and VR, industrial manufacturing and more,” Amon added.

-Qualcomm, which has been a forerunner in the development of 5G modems with more than 150 designs in the works is facing increasing competition from the Chinese telecom giant Huawei, Korea’s Samsung and Taiwan’s MediaTek.
+Qualcomm, has been a forerunner in the development of 5G modems with more than 150 designs in the works.
+They face competition from Chinese telecom giant Huawei, Korea’s Samsung and Taiwan’s MediaTek.